joaodiogoromao/three-dragons/TP2/README.md

 ----
 ## Project information

-- (items describing main strong points)
+- Plane com fatores de escala implementados
 - Scene
   - (Brief description of the created scene)
   - (relative link to the scene)